0xjac/master-thesis/chapters/02-ethereum.md

 6. Calling any function not marked view or pure.
 7. Using low-level calls.
 8. Using inline assembly that contains certain opcodes.

+### Fallback Function

+Every contract is allowed to have at most one unnamed function which is referred to as the "fallback function".
+This fallback function is called if the transaction contains no data---which contains the id of the function to call---or if the id provided in the data does not match any function of the contract.

+The fallback function is also limited to only 2300 gas for its exection.